pcardotatgit/XDR_Workflows_and_Stuffs/13-Interact_with_CTIM/readme.md

-# Dealing with SecureX CTIM
+# Dealing with SecureX CTIM ( Cisco Threat Intelligence Model )

-In this repository You will find  some python scripts given as examples of interaction with CTIM components  :
+In this repository You will find  some python scripts given as examples of interaction with CTIM components.

+CTIM is one of the core of SecureX.
+This the Threat Hunting dedicated SecureX engine.

+The components described into this articles are the following here under.
+But CTIM contains more components not described here.

 - Judgments ( for enrichment from private data or for automated Allow / Blocking Feeds creation )
 - Sightings ( Ingest single events from 3rd Party Security Solutions into SecureX Sightings )